Academy of Applied Sciences in Bielsko-Biała

-The Bielsko-Biala School of Finance and Law (Wyższa Szkoła Finansów i Prawa w Bielsku-Białej) is a school in Bielsko-Biała, Poland founded in 1995.
-It gained its current name in 2011.
-Currently, the school offers courses in two departments and four different majors are: Finance, Information Technology, Law, and Internal Security.
+The Academy of Applied Sciences in Bielsko-Biala (Akademia Nauk Stosowanych w Bielsku-Białej) is a school in Bielsko-Biała, Poland.
+Founded in 1995 as the Higher School of Banking and Finance, the name was changed to Higher School of Finance and Law in 2011, and to The Academy of Applied Sciences in 2023.
+Currently, the school offers courses in two departments and four different majors: Finance, Information Technology, Law, and Internal Security.